navikt/syfosminfotrygd/README.md

 `gradlew.bat installDist`

 #### Creating a docker image
-Creating a docker image should be as simple as `docker build -t syfosykemeldingregler .`
+Creating a docker image should be as simple as `docker build -t syfosminfotrygd .`

 ## Contact us